-Most Large Public Universities Don't Collect Data On Suicides, Report Finds
+Many Large Public Universities Don't Collect Data On Suicides, Report Finds

 "It's unfortunate that people are characterizing this outcome as a crisis," Ben Locke, who runs a national mental-health network for colleges and leads the counseling center at Penn State, told the AP.
 "It's counterproductive because it's criticizing the exact people we've encouraged to come forward."

 In 2016, California's Claremont Colleges discovered a mental health crisis after the deaths of two Harvey Mudd College students, and a suicide at neighbor Scripps College.
-Those institutions are two of the five that make up the Claremont Colleges, which also include Pomona, Claremont McKenna and Pitzer.
-An outside report commissioned by the school revealed that heavy workloads prevented students from having enough time to sleep, shower or participate in extracurricular activities.
+Those private institutions are two of the five that make up the Claremont Colleges, which also include Pomona, Claremont McKenna and Pitzer.
+An outside report commissioned by Harvey Mudd revealed that heavy workloads prevented students from having enough time to sleep, shower or participate in extracurricular activities.

 "We went into crisis mode.
 We had a list of 60 students who other students said were at risk of suicide or a severe mental breakdown," Harvey Mudd College President Maria Klawe told NPR in an interview last year.
 "We spent the rest of the semester trying to keep all our students safe."

 There have been efforts in at least three states – New Jersey, Pennsylvania and Washington — to require universities to track suicides, according to the AP.
-After the 2014 suicide of University of Pennsylvania track star Madison Holleran, a push to require the state's public universities to collect and publicize annual numbers was never voted on due to backlash from schools.
+There was a push to require the state's public universities to collect and publicize annual numbers after the 2014 suicide of University of Pennsylvania track star Madison Holleran.
+But backlash from schools kept it from being voted on.